odhran-kainos/blog/post/7 - Planning Bus Trips with Python & Singapore's Smart Nation APIs.md

-Hopefully this post has shown how easy it is to make "something useful" with the datasets and APIs being exposed as part of the [Singapore Smart Nation] initiative, as well as how "freshman year" algorithms and computer-science can be to accomplish real work an make cool things.
+Hopefully this post has shown how easy it is to make "something useful" with the datasets and APIs being exposed as part of the [Singapore Smart Nation] initiative, as well as how "freshman year" algorithms and computer-science can be used to accomplish real work and make cool, useful things.

 Let me know what you think in the comments below!